Miooowo/wilisha-netlify_test/docs/en/README.md

 - Using Brightshade weapons: +15% dmg, -15% durability cost.
 - Using Brightshade Sword/Crusher/Spade: 50% chance to summon Brightshade Tentacle.
 - Wearing Brightshade armor: attackers are bound for 6s.
-- Can mark plants with Brightshade Husk; harvest may summon parasitic shade.
+- Can plant Deadly Brightshade.

 ### Born to Fight
 - Attacks restore HP + Sanity: